Semantic Conventions for HTTP Spans

 Span Status MUST be left unset if HTTP status code was in the 1xx, 2xx or 3xx ranges, unless there was another error (e.g., network error receiving the response body; or 3xx codes with max redirects exceeded), in which case status MUST be set to Error.

-For HTTP status codes in the 4xx range span status MUST be left unset in case of SpanKind.SERVER and MUST be set to Error in case of SpanKind.CLIENT.
+For HTTP status codes in the 4xx range span status MUST be left unset in case of SpanKind.SERVER and SHOULD be set to Error in case of SpanKind.CLIENT.

-For HTTP status codes in the 5xx range, as well as any other code the client failed to interpret, span status MUST be set to Error.
+For HTTP status codes in the 5xx range, as well as any other code the client failed to interpret, span status SHOULD be set to Error.

 Don’t set the span status description if the reason can be inferred from http.response.status_code.